Jmazher12/DS4002_CS3/README.md

-# DS4002_CS3
+# Case Study on Emmy Awards Sentiment Analysis
-This repository contains a case overview, data, and reference materials necessary to complete a case study on predicting tv show winners using sentiment analysis.
+This repository contains data, code, a case study overview, and a rubric ...